ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/doserver.md

 Digital Ocean is a cloud service provider like Amazon Web Services (AWS), Google Cloud, Microsoft Azure and Linode.
 Digital Ocean provides virtual private servers (called _droplets_ in Digital Ocean-speak) and online storage of static files (called _spaces_ in Digital Ocean-speak).

-We are going to run the JupyterHub server on a Digital Ocean _droplet_.
+We are going to run JupyterHub on a Digital Ocean _droplet_.
 I like Digital Ocean's prices and web interface.
 The documentation on Digital Ocean is pretty good too.
 I already have a Digital Ocean account.
 I don't remember exactly how I did it, but going to this link:

 [https://www.digitalocean.com/](https://www.digitalocean.com/)